In a post entitled, “The Architecture of Anxiety and Intrusive Thoughts“, I wrote:

 I neglected to include one of the most pervasive thoughts that plagues the anxious mind: “What if I’m gay?”
 When a client first shared this thought with me several years ago, I thought she was an anomaly.
 I worked with her the same way that I work with all intrusive thoughts – understanding that it’s a flare sent from the inner self designed to get your attention and then unpacking the feelings and beliefs that the thought is covering up – but it was only when I started hearing the same thought from other clients and courageous forum members that I understood how many people perseverate on this question.

 But sexuality is just that: it’s an orientation.
 Most people are oriented toward preferring one sex over the other.
 But many heterosexual people – more than you would ever guess – have experimented sexually with the same sex or fantasize about the same sex.
 And if there’s shame about this, if you don’t know that experimenting with or fantasizing about the same sex doesn’t mean that you’re secretly gay but is a normal part of healthy sexuality, the natural impulses are pushed underground where they mingle with shame and emerge, sometimes years later, as anxiety.
+Note: This also applies to gay people ruminating about whether or not they might be straight.

 Love is a Choice and There Are No Guarantees